GaloisInc/cerridwen/README.md

  X can be used in place of `TARGET`, `POSITIVE`, `NEGATIVE`, `CORPUS` and `BOUND` to use instead the value in the first row.
  X can be used in place of `NAME` to use as `NAME` the `ACCURACY` appended to first row's `NAME`.

+# Acknowledgements

+This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) and Space and Naval Warfare
+Systems Center, Pacific (SSC Pacific) under Contract No. N66001-15-C-4070.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA or SSC Pacific.